andreasphil/stargaze/README.md

   </a>
 </p>

 Stars on GitHub are really handy for bookmarking interesting projects on GitHub.
-Unfortunately, I find the built-in list of starred repositories a bit slow and clunky to use, so I've built my own!
+Unfortunately, I find the built-in list of starred repositories a bit slow and clunky to use, so built my own!

 - View all your starred repositories at once - no pagination no anything, it's all there right away
 - Start typing anywhere on the page to filter repository names, descriptions, authors, and languages
 - Quickly access the repository, the website, or the author's GitHub profile
+- Only requires reading permissions to your account, and never tracks you
 - Fast, accessible, and looks good 🥰

 ## Development

-The app is built on a pretty standard [Vue CLI](https://cli.vuejs.org) stack, run by [Netlify Dev](https://www.netlify.com/products/dev/) to enable local development and testing of serverless functions.
+The app is based on a pretty standard [Vue CLI](https://cli.vuejs.org) stack, run by [Netlify Dev](https://www.netlify.com/products/dev/) to enable local development and testing of serverless functions.

 To get started, install dependencies using `npm install`.
 Because Stargaze relies on GitHub's GraphQL API and OAuth flow, you'll also need to [create an OAuth app](https://docs.github.com/en/developers/apps/creating-an-oauth-app) in the developer section in your profile settings.
 For local development, the following settings should work: